suizokukan/pimydoc/README.md

 ##v 0.1.8(beta) (2016_09_XX) :

     • improved the documentation
+    • rewrite_new_targetfile() : fixed the way a linefeed is added to a docline without linefeed : either the last linefeed characters read in the file, either \r\n on Windows systems, either "\n".

 ##v 0.1.7(beta) (2016_08_29) : documentation improved/project in beta stage.

     • improved the documentation